Working from Home Expenses for Self-Employed: What You Can Claim in 2026

 Understanding Working from Home Expenses for the Self-Employed in the UK

 As more tradespeople and self-employed workers in the UK embrace the flexibility and cost-saving benefits of working from home, understanding how to claim relevant expenses is important.
 Whether you're a plumber, electrician, or a freelance designer, knowing which home-related expenses you can claim can significantly reduce your tax bill.
-This guide will help you navigate the world of working from home expenses self-employed UK in 2026.
+This guide will help you understand the intricacies of working from home expenses self-employed UK in 2026.

 What Are Working from Home Expenses?